hpgrahsl/kryptonite-for-kafka/README.md

 ### Externalize configuration parameters

-The problem with directly specifying configuration parameters which contain sensitive data, such as secret key materials, is that they are exposed via Kafka Connect's REST API.
-This means for connect clusters that are shared among teams the configured secret key materials would leak, which would be unacceptable.
+The problem with directly specifying configuration parameters which contain sensitive data, such as keyset materials, is that they are exposed via Kafka Connect's REST API.
+This means for connect clusters that are shared among teams the configured keyset materials would leak, which would be unacceptable.
 The way to deal with this for now, is to indirectly reference such configuration parameters from external property files.

-This approach can be used to configure any kind of sensitive data such secret key materials themselves or KMS-specific client authentication settings, in case the secret keys aren't sourced from the config directly but rather retrieved from an cloud KMS such as Azure Key Vault.
+This approach can be used to configure any kind of sensitive data such keyset materials themselves or KMS-specific client authentication settings, in case the keysets aren't sourced from the config directly but rather retrieved from a cloud KMS such as Azure Key Vault.

 Below is a quick example of how such a configuration would look like: